johnzeng/Scala-Completion-vim/README.md

 # need to be supported
 - third party jar lib including.
 - (maybe) sbt support.
-- (maybe) CS architecture to boost the plugin.
+- ~~(maybe) CS architecture to boost the plugin.~~

+# known limit
+- Can not do completion if the file is not compilable.
+So `import java` is not going to give any completion because this will throw an exception when you do compile